mattmakai/fullstackpython.com/source/content/pages/monitoring.rst

 `Status.io <http://status.io/>`_ focuses on uptime and response metrics transparency for your users.

+`PagerDuty <http://www.pagerduty.com/>`_ alerts a designated person or group if there are stability, performance, or uptime issues with an application.

 Open Source Projects
 --------------------
 `statsd <https://github.com/etsy/statsd/>`_ is a node.js network daemon that